 The Methionine to Glycine Ratio

-One synergistic relationship particularly relevant in a meat heavy carnivore diet is between methionine & glycine.
+One synergistic relationship particularly relevant in an animal based diet is between methionine & glycine.
 When working in conjunction, methionine, glycine, & certain other nutrients provide a beautiful orchestra of detoxification & enhanced protein function.
 First, protein function?
 Proteins are made up of amino acids - the specific make-up of such determines their function in the body.
 It’s no doubt proteins are important, and we want all these functions working effectively to feel and look our best.
 Modern diets high in methionine & low in synergistic other nutrients can result in unwanted byproducts and disfunction.
 Glycine is one of these components, but studies demonstrate b12, b6, & folate assist in managing high levels of methionine, as well. - nce methionine needs are met, excess is converted to glutathione *with the assistance of several nutrients, including glycine* —> glutathione is a powerful antioxidant & key regulator of protein (we want this!!), helping to prevent damage from reactive oxygen breeds, such as free radicals (don’t want these!!).
 However, with low levels of glycine, instead of synthesizing glutathione, another amino acid, homocysteine, can accumulate.
 The build up of homocysteine is often linked to heart disease.
 The liver actually *requires* a “buffer system” to protect against excessive methylation and homocysteine build up.
 This buffer system, ya guessed it, includes glycine, choline (similar to b vitamins) & betaine (a modified amino acid that includes glycine).
 Take away message —> to safely handle the excess methionine potentially stemming from a high meat diet, we should balance muscle meat (methionine) with glycine, b vitamins, choline, & betaine.
 Our ancestors did not meticulously track how much of these nutrients they ate.
 Rather, eating from the whole animal naturally keeps this ratio in check.
 View the image below for some simple suggestions to promote a healthy ratio & improved methylation.

 Note: there are gene mutations that can impact one’s nutrient requirements, more on this in a future post.